 Any warnings in your backup status report about data removal from local destinations actually reference CrashPlan Central (cloud) backups only.
 This issue will be resolved in a future release.

 For our policy on expired subscriptions, see Backup Retention Policy For Expired Subscriptions And Trials.

 CrashPlan Central retention policy

-We recommend keeping your computer powered on, connected to the internet, and backing up to CrashPlan Central regularly in order to maintain a healthy backup.
 If a computer has not connected to CrashPlan Central for 180 days (6 months), we may remove the backups for that computer on CrashPlan Central.
 Backups sent to other destinations (including your own external drives, friends' computers, or other computers you own) are not affected.

 Before we remove any backups on CrashPlan Central, we send a notification to the email address associated with your CrashPlan for Home account.
 This notification shows which computers' backups are scheduled for removal from CrashPlan Central.
 You can identify your computers in the Account tab of the CrashPlan app or the computer details in the CrashPlan web app.